nathanbraun/fantasy-developer-kit/README.md

 guide.

 ## Changelog
+### v0.16.0 (2023-09-20)
+Update bestball chapter + include bestball/sleeper integration.
+Also a few changes to sleeper integration.

 ### v0.15.0 (2023-09-18)
 Update league integration walkthroughs for 2023 - ESPN, Fleaflicker, Yahoo, Sleeper should all be working now.
 Let me know if issues.